efeelize/eng/kaiyan/dinner/vegetables.md

 # 7.cushy /ˈkʊʃi/ job [adj.舒适的、优厚的] & cushion /'kʊʃən/
 > Cushy job is, perhaps it's easy or you feel like its easy, um probably well paid, it's comfortable.Comfortable.
 So cushy comes from the word cushion which is it's on the sofa.

-# 8.support
-> 1)So support someone needs to be behind them, to lift them up, even to like really give them an opportunity to improve, to achieve.

-> 2)so there's different types of support.
-For example, there's what we call financial support, basically, giving money to something or there is also like physical support, one of our examples here is.
-He got so fat.
-His legs eventually couldn't support his own weight.

 # 8.green bean casserole /'kæsərol/ [n.焗烤四季豆] & a casserole dish [n.烤盘] & roasting [v.烤] & baking
 > 1)so green beans are like these long green beans，Casserole is like you put in often meat, but lots of vegetables, potatoes, this kind of thing, and then you cook it slowly in the oven /'ʌvn/ .so a casserole is usually like a big dish, there is also a thing called a casserole dish, So here this is a green bean casserole, it has green beans and probably like some sort of like a starch /stɑrtʃ/ [n.淀粉], so kind of like a bread type thing may be in there, maybe some cheese /tʃiz/ as well.
 Like a pasta /'pɑstə/ [n.意大利面食] maybe something like that.